 Last Friday, after a three year gridlock, the Council of the European Union came to an agreement on the reworking of regulatory legislation on medical devices and in vitro diagnostics which will impact both manufacturers and regulatory authorities.

-The European Council has been attempting to rework the legislation since 2012 but came to a final compromise at the Employment, Social Policy, Health and Consumer Affairs Council last week.
+The European Council has been attempting to rework the EU medical device legislation since 2012 but came to a final compromise at the Employment, Social Policy, Health and Consumer Affairs Council last week.
 The objective of the regulatory drafts are to ensure that medical devices are safe for public use.

 European Council President Guntis Belevics says that this agreement is a “decisive step forward to improve patient safety and strengthen European competitiveness.”
 The EU consists of a total of 28 European countries including Germany, Ireland and the U.K. which have prominent medical device industries.